 Enjoy a Luxury Yacht Charter in the Pacific Northwest & Alaska

-Close together as the crow flies, but very different yacht charter locations, all three areas offer extraordinary wildlife and natural beauty, along with a bounty of fresh seafood to enjoy on board; however, in addition Alaska offers:
+Close together as the crow flies, but very different yacht charter locations, all three areas offer extraordinary wildlife and natural beauty, along with a bounty of fresh seafood to enjoy on board; however, in addition, the Pacific Northwest & Alaska offer:

-- • Fishing and watersports fun in swimmable waters right from the stern of your private yacht, and
+- Fishing and watersports fun in swimmable waters right from the stern of your private yacht

 This is a fabulous wonderland of terrific natural and marine life, just waiting to be explored.

 Arrive in Bellingham, Washington and board in Bellingham Harbor.
 After settling in depart immediately for Mackaye Harbor, an anchorage at the south end of Lopez Island – about a 25 mile trip.
 Once anchored, explore the many islands less than two miles from the anchorage by ship’s tender.
 Overnight.